Skip to main contentIBM Quantum Documentation Preview

 A short example: cutting a RZZGate

-As a basic explicit example, let's consider the decomposition of a cut RZZGate (all the details can be found in [2]).
-A quantum circuit which contains an RZZGate can be simulated by performing six subexperiments where the RZZGate has been replaced with only single-qubit operations (these are the Fi\mathcal{F}_i's from the equation above).
-The results of this circuit are reconstructed by combining the results of each subexperiment alongside a set of coefficients (the aia_i's from the equation above) which can be either positive or negative.
+As a basic explicit example, consider the decomposition of a cut RZZGate (details can be found in [2]).
+A quantum circuit that contains an RZZGate can be simulated by performing six subexperiments where the RZZGate has been replaced with only single-qubit operations (these are the Fi\mathcal{F}_i's from the equation above).
+The results of this circuit are reconstructed by combining the results of each subexperiment alongside a set of coefficients (the aia_i's from the equation above), which can be either positive or negative.

 For some chosen θ\theta parameter for the RZZGate, the six subexperiments are as follows: